This page is quick record of my GDT blog posts from the 2017 GDT Yo-Yo, followed by some advice for potential GDT

-Jasper is the only town you can reasonably resupply in.
+Jasper is the only town you can resupply in without feeling like you’re getting robbed.
 It has two small grocery stores with okay selection and only moderately expensive prices.
 While you can resupply here, mailing a box is probably cheaper even after postage, and shopping beforehand means better selection and more free time on your day off for relaxing.

 From Jasper, I recommend doing the long haul all the way to Kakwa.
-You can mail a box to Robson but it’s pretty far off trail (25km x 2) and 10-11 days of food isn’t unreasonable.
+You can mail a box to Robson but it’s pretty far off trail (25km x 2) and a fit thru-hiker can pull 25 – 30km per day in this section, which means 10-12 days of food which is a lot, but do-able.

 The permit thing seems like a huge pain?

-Yeah it’s a pain, but thankfully you can do more of it online for 2018.
+Yeah it’s a pain, but thankfully you can do more of it online for 2018 so it’s way better.
+The trickiest part is sorting out the permits and fees for the National Parks, so I’ll deal with that first.

 I’m torn on the campsite reservations because you should have them, but if you pre-book them all there’s a good chance that you’ll be off schedule and your reserved spots will sit empty when someone else would have liked them.
-We did the reservation thing and it mostly worked, but for our SOBO we got a week behind (injury) and missed our reservations on the Skyline Trail.
-Still, I think the best option is to plan an itinerary, book your spots, make an honest effort to be on schedule, and then if you end up off schedule just roll with it (stealth camp or use vacant tent sites).
+We did the reservation thing and it mostly worked.
+I think the best option is to plan an itinerary, book your spots, make an honest effort to be on schedule, and then if you end up off schedule just roll with it (stealth camp or wait until later to set up camp once you’re sure there are vacant tent sites).
+Other options that are not legit, but have been done, are (1) not to book anything and just be stealthy and (2) just book the popular areas.
+Regardless of whether you’re booking everything or just the popular areas, the popular spots are what you need to be concerned about in the months leading up to your hike.
+These are described below.